Work-Study for Students

 - Will I ever have to pay my Work-study back?

-No. Work-study are wages that you earn through your job.
+No. Work-study are wages you earn through your job.
 Similarly, if you do not have a work-study job then you are not able to earn work-study wages.

 - What happens if I earn more than my award?